 RSS provides comprehensive academic and life skills curricula for students aged 3 - 22 who present with a variety of behavioral, communicative, and neurological disorders including autism spectrum disorders, seizure disorders, identified genetic syndromes such as Fragile X, metabolic disorders, and those students with dual diagnoses.
-The Vocational Services Department provides additional skills development as appropriate and transitional training to students turning 22.
+The Transition Services Department provides additional skills development as appropriate and transitional training to students turning 22.
 Programming is designed to deliver successful learning experiences commensurate with each student's developmental and cognitive level.
-Our multi-disciplinary clinical staff supports programing through daily collaboration with instructional staff, family consultation, interagency coordination, and professional development training for other professionals.
+Our multi-disciplinary clinical staff supports programming through daily collaboration with instructional staff, family consultation, interagency coordination, and professional development training for other professionals.

 CREC’s Student Services Division collaborates with Local Education Agencies (LEAs) to develop and implement programs on a regional level.
 CREC facilitates the opportunity for districts to pull resources to support students.
 CREC manages and operates programs in direct partnership with the member LEAs.
 This business model provides both efficient and effect methods for service delivery.

 CREC collaborates with twelve Farmington Valley school districts to provide an interim educational setting for students who are experiencing significant difficulties in their own school or transitioning from one educational setting to another.
 Students are provided with a fresh start in a new setting and the opportunity to better understand their own strengths while developing skills that will enable them to be more successful within their schools, families and communities.
 Farmington Valley member districts have priority for placements.
 Other districts can seek referrals for placement dependent on availability.